 Tax for non-residents: The Malaysian government considers expatriates working in the country for more than 60 days & less than 182 days as "non-residents" and subjects them to a flat taxation rate of 30%.
 Non-residents are ineligible for tax deductions.

-NOTE: It’s not uncommon for Malysian freelancers to earn income from foreign companies (not based or registered in Malaysia).
-Well, the good news is, according to YA 2004, income (not capital gain) received from outside Malaysia is tax free.
-Yayy!
+NOTE: It’s not uncommon for Malaysian freelancers to earn income from foreign companies (not based or registered in Malaysia).
+Well, the good news is, according to YA 2004, income (not capital gain) received from outside Malaysia is tax-free.
+Yay!

-Freelancers are not tied to organisations and thus have to file their own investments.
+Freelancers are not tied to organizations and thus have to file their investments.
 Although it is not mandatory to contribute to social security and retirement schemes, it is advisable to do so.
-It will not only help you in the long run but also reduce your taxable income for that fiscal year.
+It will help you in the long run and reduce your taxable income for that fiscal year.

-Further, like EPF for permanent employees, there exists a scheme called the Voluntary Contribution with Retirement Incentive (i-Saraan) for self-employed individuals.
-This scheme allows you to make contributions similar to what you make in a savings account and therefore you can withdraw money anytime you want.
+Further, like EPF for permanent employees, a scheme called the Voluntary Contribution with Retirement Incentive (i-Saraan) is for self-employed individuals.
+This scheme allows you to make contributions similar to what you make in a savings account, and therefore you can withdraw money anytime you want.
 A maximum of RM 60,000 can be contributed to this scheme annually.

-Apart from these schemes, there are 21 other exemptions like insurance, donations, use of copyrights & patents, income from research findings, etc. Following are a few state of affairs for the tax relief:
+Apart from these schemes, there are 21 other exemptions like insurance, donations, copyrights & patents, income from research findings, etc. Following are a few states of affairs for the tax relief:

-DTA is an agreement signed between two countries to help the workforce employed in both nations to avoid double taxation.
-This is especially helpful for freelancers who generate income or capital gains from multiple sources.
-Malaysia has a double tax treaty with multiple countries, rates for which are available here.
+DTA is an agreement signed between two countries to help the workforce employed in both nations avoid double taxation.
+This agreement is beneficial for freelancers who generate income or capital gains from multiple sources.
+Malaysia has a double tax treaty with various countries, rates for which are available here.

-It is a form of indirect single stage tax imposed on any service made by a business of resident freelancer in Malaysia.
-A flat rate of 6% is applicable to the list of taxable services prescribed under the Service Tax Regulations 2018.
+It is a form of indirect single-stage tax imposed on any service made by a business of resident freelancer in Malaysia.
+A flat rate of 6% applies to the list of taxable services prescribed under the Service Tax Regulations 2018.

-In Malaysia, it is mandatory for each individual earning more than RM 36,000/year to file taxes and report the same to the Inland Revenue Board (IRB).
+It is mandatory for each earning more than RM 36,000/year to file taxes and report the same to the Inland Revenue Board (IRB) in Malaysia.
 The deadline for the same is 30th April (for offline channels) and 30th June for e-filing of the following year.

-In order to e-file your tax returns, proceed to the LHDN website which will lead you to myTax portal and choose the ITR form which matches your business type.
-If you have registered your freelance work as a business, then you can use Form B else you will need to file your taxes with Form BE.
-If you are a moonlighter, the taxable income is the sum on your Form EA plus your freelance profits which you need to declare under “other gains and profits”.
-Once all the declarations are made, any balance amount is to be paid along with a digital signature.
+To e-file your tax returns, proceed to the LHDN website, leading you to the myTax portal and choosing the ITR form that matches your business type.
+If you have registered your freelance work as a business, then you can use Form B. Else, you will need to file your taxes with Form BE.
+If you are a moonlighter, the taxable income is the sum on your Form EA plus your freelance profits, which you need to declare under "other gains and profits."
+Once all the declarations are made, the organization must pay any balance amount and a digital signature.
 Tadaa!
-It’s done.
+That’s the end.

-If you are eligible for a tax refund, it will be automatically credited into the account within 30 working days after the submission of Income Tax Return Forms (ITRF).
+If you are eligible for a tax refund, it will be automatically credited into the account within 30 working days after submitting Income Tax Return Forms (ITRF).

 RED ALERT!
-Malaysian government has some strict policies laid out in case of a tax offense.
-So make sure you double check all the relief and rebates and have physical proofs of each declaration for at least 7 years.
+The Malaysian government has some strict policies laid out in case of a tax offense.
+So make sure you double-check all the relief and rebates and have physical proofs of each declaration for at least seven years.
 To know more, please refer to this.

-According to the World Bank, about 26% of Malaysian workforce consists of freelancers and the numbers are growing.
-This proves that more and more people are opting for a flexible lifestyle, more work autonomy, and diversity.
+According to the World Bank, about 26% of the Malaysian workforce consists of freelancers, and the numbers are growing.
+This proves that more and more people opt for a flexible lifestyle, more work autonomy, and diversity.
 In this light, practicing freelancing in Malaysia seems like a viable option.
 Skuad is happy to contribute to this growing gig economy by connecting Malaysia’s freelancers with growing businesses and startups across the globe.